 - A replica set instance (three- or more-node) is used.

 - The ApsaraDB for MongoDB instance and the user-created MongoDB databases run the same database version.

 Full logical backup uses the mongodump command to back up a database.
 During the backup process, you can still perform read/write operations on the database.

 - Log on to the ApsaraDB for MongoDB console.

-- In the left-side navigation pane, click Replica Set Instances or Sharding Instances based on the architecture of the target instance.
+- In the left-side navigation pane, click Replica Set Instances.

-- In the Backup Instance dialog box that appears, select Logical Backup as the backup method.
+- In the Backup Instance dialog box that appears, select the Logical Backup method.

-- Click OK and wait until the instance data is successfully backed up.
+- Click OK.
+Then, wait until the backup is complete.

-- On the Backup and Recovery page, locate the completed logical backup and choose in the Operation column.
+- On the Backup and Recovery page, find the target logical backup file and choose in the Operation column.

-- After downloading the backup file, run the following command to import the backup
+- Run the following command to import the file to user-created MongoDB databases:

 mongorestore -h <hostname> --port <server port> -u <username> -p <password> --drop --gzip --archive=<backupfile> -vvvv --stopOnError

-- <server port>: The port used by the user-created MongoDB instance.
+- <server port>: the port number of the user-created MongoDB databases.

-- <backupfile>: The name of the downloaded logical backup file.
+- <backupfile>: the name of the logical backup file you downloaded.

 mongorestore -h 127.0.0.1 --port 27017 -u root -p xxxxxxxx --drop --gzip --archive=hins1111_data_20190710.ar -vvvv --stopOnError